 Emperor Constantine was the natural choice for Master of Ceremonies since he had been the de facto Master of Ceremonies at Nicea.
 Unfortunately, he was still incarcerated under a 72 hour mental health hold and was unable to attend.
-To the great delight and frabjous joy of just about everyone it turned out that Lewis Carroll the beloved author and Patriarch of Poetry had agreed to be the Master of Ceremonies!
+To the great delight and frabjous joy of just about everyone, Lewis Carroll the beloved author and Patriarch of Poetry had agreed to be Master of Ceremonies on the first night of the Reunion!
 None of the Church Fathers had ever heard of him but they recognized him as a brother and true theological All Star as soon as he began to speak.

 Greetings everyone!
 It is my singular honor and joy to have this chance to address you tonight!
 I am just as happy and surprised to be here as you are!
 I had never even heard of Las Vegas until now.
 When I first saw all the brilliant lights I thought Las Vegas might be heaven, but now that I’ve been here a little while I know better!
 Nevertheless, the food is good and we might as well enjoy ourselves!
 It was a wonderful idea to hold this reunion!
 Let’s give a big round of applause to the organizers for all the work they have done.